 Active also in the theatrical community, she has designed and constructed costumes and sets for several local theatrical productions.
 Since 1999, she has worked for the Canadian Badlands Passion Play primarily in the wardrobe department and has filled the role as the Production Designer.

 As the owner of Art Branch Studio Deborah is also able to ‘branch out’ into the many areas of her creativity (sculpture, teaching, graphic design, custom jewelry and clothing).
 She lives with her husband, Jim and has 2 adult children, Linnea and Bryson.

 Alice began her career as a classroom teacher and has been an art educator for over 35 years.
-She founded Aliki’s Art House (Calgary) in 1991 is best known for creating a 7-Step-System that teaches anyone how to draw.
+She founded Aliki’s Art House in 1991 and created a 7-Step-System that teaches anyone how to draw.
 An entrepreneur at heart, she continued her second business, Aliki’s Art in Mind, while living in Brisbane, Australia.

 Alice has taught in several countries, published a book, & exhibited her work in collections throughout Canada, Europe & Australia.
 She is most passionate about watching what happens when a client has an epiphany.
 That “aha” moment never gets old.
 Aliki continues to help people through Art Mindfulness, creating a safe space where art becomes the vehicle for connecting to self and others and where people are seen and heard.

 When Alice isn’t working, she is spending time living in the moment with loved ones, preferably near water.
 Dancing or having coffee, sometimes even over Skype.